-The answers you provide are used only to produce statistics.
+The answers you provide are used only to produce population and demographic statistics about communities, states, and the country as a whole.
 You are kept anonymous: The Census Bureau is not permitted to publicly release your responses in any way that could identify you or anyone else in your home.

-Being responsible stewards of your data is not only required by law, it is embedded in Census Bureau culture.
+Being responsible stewards of your data is not only required by law but also embedded in Census Bureau culture.
 Strict policies and statistical safeguards help protect the confidentiality of your information.
 Before releasing data products, the Census Bureau verifies that they meet its confidentiality standards.

 From the beginning of the data collection process, the Census Bureau follows industry best practices and federal requirements to protect your data.

 The security of Census Bureau systems is a top priority, and our IT infrastructure is designed to defend against and contain cyberthreats.
 We continually refine our approach to identifying, preventing, detecting, and responding to these threats.

 The Census Bureau provides posters and fact sheets to help spread awareness of how we protect your data.
 Spread the word: